 Easy Mode Version

-Because of the complexity with wallets and setup there is a barrier to entry that makes it not nearly as easy to start as it does swiping a few buttons on Coinbase.
+Because of the complexity of wallets and setup, there is a barrier to entry that makes it not nearly as easy to start as it does swiping a few buttons on Coinbase.
 It’s a learning curve but it’s been the most fun thing I’ve been studying over the last year and will disrupt many industries in the future.

 - What I’m buying and holding